vmware-archive/modernization-cookbook-template/README.md

 1. Update the README and clean up existing content as needed

+1. Validate that you can build and run the cookbook locally via `./localserver`

 1. Add the new cookbook repository to `app[0]` team on the Github so that it is picked up by the cookbook aggregation tool

+**NOTE:** If you do not use the setup script or you run into errors building and running locally, ensure that you have the `submodule` for the hugo template.

+*Example from setup script with `--recursive` flag:* `git clone https://github.com/pivotalservices/modernization-cookbook-template.git --recursive $COOKBOOK_NAME`

+*To manually add the submodule, execute:* `git submodule update --init --recursive`

 ### Run locally (default: `localhost:1313`)
 ```